FactualTechAthereusUS/cloned-Interview-coder-/README.md

 ## Free, Open-Source AI-Powered Interview Preparation Tool

 This custom version provides a powerful alternative to premium coding interview platforms.
-It includes fixes for file system permission issues and features a custom "Eye of Providence" icon.
+It includes fixes for file system permission issues and other improvements.
 Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.

 ### Custom Modifications

 This version includes:

 - Fixed file system permission handling in the application
-- Custom "Eye of Providence" application icon
 - Pre-built packages for macOS (both Intel and Apple Silicon)
 - Improved error handling